NovatecConsulting/opentelemetry-training/tutorial/content/exercises/instrumentation/manual/metrics/index.md

 - use the OpenTelemetry API and configure the SDK to generate metrics
 - understand the basic structure and dimensions of a metric
-- create and record meassurements with the help of different types of instruments
+- create and record measurements with the help of different types of instruments
 - customize metrics are collected by the SDK

 #### How to perform the exercises